Differences Between Stock Options and RSU

 - The first key difference is the shareholders’ right.
 In the case of stock options, the employee receives the full right of the shareholders.
 On the other hand, in the case of restricted stock units, the employee doesn’t receive the full right.

 - The stock option offers both voting rights and dividend rights.
-In the case of RSUs, voting rights are not given and even dividend is also not paid.
+In the case of restricted stock units, voting rights are not given and even dividend is also not paid.

 - The payment during settlement is always stock in the case of stock options.
 On the other hand, the payment during settlement can be cash or stock.

 For example, Jay is a great employee and his organization wants to keep him.
-To entice him to say the company decides that they would pay Jay 2000 RSUs but as per the vesting schedule of 400 shares each year for next 5 years.
+To entice him to say the company decides that they would pay Jay 2000 RSUs but as per the vesting schedule of 400 shares each year for the next 5 years.
 If Jay stays in the organization for the next 2 years, he would only get 800 shares.